Should I buy it?

 Top things that go wrong

 - Grows large or needs a very big footprint.
-Red-tailed catfish is often sold at sizes that hide adult length (~120cm on file) and a published minimum near **2000L**.
+Red-tailed catfish is often sold at sizes that hide adult length (~120cm) and a published minimum near **2000L**.
 Shop tanks are not adult housing.

 More issue cards below, after species context.